mspnp/performance-optimization/BusyFrontEnd/docs/BusyFrontEnd.md

 - The processing environment must be sufficiently scalable to handle the expected workload and meet the required throughput targets.

 - Using a worker role is simply one solution.
-Azure also provide other options such as [WebJobs][WebJobs].
+If you are using Azure Websites, you can use other options such as [WebJobs][WebJobs].

 ## Consequences of the solution